kplbhatt85/House-Price-Prediction/README.md

 - The model will be a good way for management to understand the pricing dynamics of a new market.

 ## Contact
-Created by Kapil Bhatt - feel free to contact me!
+Developed by Kapil Bhatt - feel free to contact me!